karashiiro/exchange-rate-mcp/README.md

 This is a Model Context Protocol (MCP) server that provides access to exchange rate data from the Norges Bank API.

+This is just a toy project and isn't meant to be used seriously.

 ## Overview

 The Exchange Rate MCP exposes a single tool called `exchange_rate` that allows an LLM or other clients to fetch exchange rates between different currencies.